 Kitty litter is another great deodorizer.
 Use it like vinegar in small open containers around the room.
 It will soak up odors directly from the air.

 Just be careful if you have cats.
 They may see your deodorizers as new bathrooms!

 You can sprinkle baking soda directly on the carpet.
 Allow it to sit while the carpet dries.
 Then just vacuum it up to remove the smell.

 Borax is another mold-killer that can help reduce odors.
 Sprinkle it on the carpet like baking soda and scrub it into the carpet with a broom or dry brush.

 Allow it to sit overnight, and then vacuum it up in the morning.

 More Serious Carpet Cleaning Issues

-When dealing with a carpet that was damaged by water, a bad smell after cleaning is a warning sign you don’t want to ignore.
-Removing the carpet and all the padding underneath may be the only way to ensure that the room is safe for you and your family.
-If at any time the smell returns after you’ve cleaned the carpet, it’s likely the mold or mildew has returned.
+When dealing with water-damaged carpet, a bad smell after cleaning is a warning sign you don’t want to ignore.
+In some cases, the carpet and padding may need to be removed and replaced entirely.
+There are times when this is the only way to ensure the room is safe for you and your family.

 Quality matters when hiring for a big project.
 Call a Five Star Rated professional now!